oversword/super-small-state-machine/README.md

 }) // { initial: 'with this', other: [ { if: 'with another thing', then: 'with that' } ] }
 ```

-### Create an interation function to be used recursively
+### Create an iteration function to be used recursively

 Get the node at the given `path`